Dodge Ram 3500 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Dodge Ram 3500 are $1,346 a year for full coverage.
-Comprehensive costs around $236 a year, collision costs $314, and liability coverage costs around $596.
-Liability-only coverage costs as low as $656 a year, with high-risk coverage costing around $2,894.
-Teens cost the most to insure at $5,346 a year or more.
+U.S. average insurance rates for a Dodge Ram 3500 are $1,346 a year with full coverage.
+Comprehensive costs around $236, collision insurance costs $314, and liability insurance is estimated at $596.
+Buying just liability costs approximately $656 a year, and insurance for high-risk drivers costs around $2,894.
+Teen drivers pay the highest rates at up to $5,346 a year.

 Average premium for full coverage: $1,346

-These estimates include $500 deductible amounts, 30/60 split liability limits, and includes both medical and uninsured motorist insurance.
-Prices are averaged for all states and Ram 3500 trim levels.
+Prices include $500 policy deductibles, 30/60 bodily injury liability limits, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all U.S. states and for different Ram 3500 trim levels.

-For the average driver, Dodge Ram 3500 insurance rates go from the low end price of $656 for minimum levels of liability insurance to a high of $2,894 for a high-risk insurance policy.
+For the normal driver, Dodge Ram 3500 insurance prices range from as low as $656 for liability-only coverage to a much higher rate of $2,894 for a driver who requires high-risk insurance.

 Use the form below to get customized rates for your location.